DynamoDS/RefineryToolkits/README.md

 .NET : version 4.7 or later
 ```

-Please note that only project has no dependency to Revit and its APIs, so it will happily run in Dynamo Sandbox or Dynamo Studio.
+Please note that only projects with `Revit` (ex : `MassingRevit`) in their name have a dependency on Revit and its APIs.
+The others it will happily run in supported versions of Dynamo Sandbox or Dynamo Studio.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/DynamoDS/RefineryToolkits/tree/master/docs/CONTRIBUTING.md) for details on how to contribute to this package.
 Please also read the [CODE OF CONDUCT.md](https://github.com/DynamoDS/RefineryToolkits/tree/master/docs/CODE_OF_CONDUCT.md).